pMotato/StatusWarpLayout/README.md

 when u are  loading data u can use showLoading (and more others status ,please refer to  other api)

-      // befor process data show loading status
+      // befor process data show loading status mStatusWrapLayout.showLoading(null);
-       `       mStatusWrapLayout.showLoading(null);
-`

 #### Advanced Features
-when there are default statu can  not satisfy your requirement,u can use custom status view to wrap your page. u first create your custom status view must implement IStatusView
+when there are default status can  not satisfy your requirement,u can use custom status view to wrap your page. u first create your custom status view must implement IStatusView

-    `public interface IStatusView {
+    public interface IStatusView {
      /**
       * init view
       */